bellonet/expenses_dashboard/README.md

 ## To Do
 - Add checks that dataframe column in correct format.
-- Fix bug that happens when user "starts over" and uploads new files.
 - Add rows to categories functionality.
 - If user doesn't provide enough categories - make sure llm doesn't invent new ones.
 - Add checks that api responses match table size (and maybe loop).